ahanssen/flappy-doc/README.md

 # flappy-doc

-Image credits
+Image credits:
-coronavirus by Pham Thanh Lôc from the Noun Project mask by KonKapp from the Noun Project sanitizer by Komkrit Noenpoempisut from the Noun Project
+coronavirus by Pham Thanh Lôc from the Noun Project, mask by KonKapp from the Noun Project, sanitizer by Komkrit Noenpoempisut from the Noun Project